AdamStuckert/Gen711/Lab/IntroToTerminal.md

 ### Practice some basic commands

+This section is your `homework` for the day.
+You can (and should) get details on these commands using `man` as you go so that you can learn their uses.

 1. What does this command do?

 ```bash
 pwd
 ```

+Learn more using `man pwd`.

 2. The `ls` command lists files and folders in your present directory.
 Try both `ls -lt` and `ls -lht`.
 What is the difference between these commands.